-1. INTRODUCTION
+1. Introduction

 Teleoperation as one of the first domain of the robotics has a long history.
 In teleoperation, human executes a task in a remote environment with the help of master and slave devices.
-Robot teleoperation is widely used in industry, science, medicine, education, entertainment and military applications (Sheridan [1992]).
+Robot teleoperation is widely used in industry, science, medicine, education, entertainment and military applications [1].
+Examples of robot teleoperation in different environments are presented in [2, 3].

 The quality of such robotic systems greatly depends on their control systems.
 The addition of feedback to a teleoperator system benefits the operator by providing more information about the remote environment.
-In this paper force and vision feedback in the mobile robot teleoperation are studied.
-Several researches referred to a problem of designing haptic interfaces to implement force feedback.
+In this paper force feedback and visual feedback in the mobile robot teleoperation were studied.